jnorell/kint-debugger/readme.txt

 Author: Brian Fegter
 Author URI: http://coderrr.com/
 Plugin URI: http://code.google.com/p/kint/
-Tags: debug, debugger, print_r, var_dump, backtrace, debug_backtrace, krumo, php, tool, trace, developer Requires at least: 3.1
+Tags: debug, debugger, print_r, var_dump, backtrace, debug_backtrace, krumo, php, tool, trace, developer, debug-bar Requires at least: 2.5
 Tested up to: 3.3
-Stable tag: 0.1
+Stable tag: 0.2

 Kint Debugger makes debugging and dumping variables a more pleasant experience.
+Kint integrates seamlessly with the Debug Bar plugin.

 == Description ==

 Kint Debugger is a simple WordPress wrapper for [Kint](http://code.google.com/p/kint), a debugging tool to output information about variables and traces.
 Debugging is presented in a styled, collapsible format that is easy on the eyes.
+Kint Debugger plays nice with the Debug Bar plugin by creating it's own panel to display your debug results.

 **No more adding PRE tags before print_r or var_dump!**

 For those who love Krumo, **Kint is Krumo++**.

 Dumping variables is easy: